SLEEVE GASTRECTOMY is the most practiced intervention in France in recent years.

 - Acceptable operative risk.

 Let’s emphasize once again that, whatever the chosen intervention, a life long change of eating habits and lifestyle is essential.
 Bariatric surgery is not a cosmetic surgery.
 Long term follow-up is necessary.

 Clinique Internationale du Parc Monceau, 21 Rue de Chazelles, 75017 Paris

-It is mandatory to have regular follow-up after surgery: a consultation with a nutritionist every three months, and at least every six months.
+It is essential to have regular follow-up after surgery: a consultation with a nutritionist every three months, and at least every six months.
 Then, consultations can be done with annual frequency.

 This site is exclusively devoted to obesity surgery.
-Dr. Jean-Pierre Anfroy is the author, he receives no support for its financing and refuses any form of advertising.
-Last update: 29/01/18
+Drs.
+Randone & Anfroy are the authors, they receive no support for its financing and refuse any form of advertising.
+Last update: 30/12/18